Xu Beihong: Biography

 His travels around Western Europe allowed him to observe and learn Western art techniques.
 Xu Beihong still wrote regularly for the Daily University of Peking University that dealt with wider issues then just campus politics.
 Xu addressed issues of Art and Art History and in 1920 a university art journal called Painting Miscellany was published.

 He and his partner Jiang Biwei came back to China in 1927 and, from 1927 to 1929, he gained a number of posts at institutions in China, including teaching at National Central University (now Nanjing University) in the former capital city Nanjing.

 In 1933, Xu organized an exhibition of modern Chinese painting that traveled to France, Germany, Belgium, Italy, and the Soviet Union.
-He studied and travelled in Europe in more than a decade and was mainly inspired by Classic traditions of European art and culture, which helped him in incorporating improved creativity and innovation elements in his artwork.
-Through Xu's art work, the western world have had an opportunity to experience and understand Chinese culture, which was found to be interesting.
+He studied and traveled in Europe in more than a decade and was mainly inspired by Classic traditions of European art and culture, which helped him in incorporating improved creativity and innovation elements in his artwork.

 During World War II, Xu traveled to Southeast Asia, holding exhibitions in Singapore and India.
 All the proceeds from these exhibitions went to Chinese people who were suffering as a result of the war.

 After the founding of the People's Republic of China in 1949, Xu became president of the Central Academy of Fine Arts and chairman of the China Artists Association.

 Xu Beihong was a master of both oils and Chinese ink.
 Most of his works, however, were in the Chinese traditional style.
-Xu beihong had a free technique of brush in his art works; he also believed that painting should be more real and should be more understood by people.
+Xu Beihong had a free technique of brush in his art works; he also believed that painting should be more real and should be more understood by people.